Local Integrals of Motion for Topologically Ordered Many-Body Localized Systems: Non-topological FMBL

 The $\tau_i^z$'s are also known as \textit{l-bits} (l=localized)~\cite{Huse_MBL_phenom_14}; they label, due to Eq.~\eqref{eq:commutation}, all eigenstates $|\psi_{l_1 \ldots l_N}\rangle$ of $H$,

 The $\sigma_i^z$ operators are called \textit{p-bits} (p=physical)~\cite{Huse_MBL_phenom_14}.
 Eq.~\eqref{eq:ptolbit} implies $|\psi_{l_1 l_2 \ldots l_N}\rangle = U |l_1 l_2 \ldots l_N\rangle$ in terms of the p-bit product states $|l_1 l_2 \ldots l_N\rangle$.
 For $d > 1$, the LIOM description might not apply exactly due to delocalization on extremely long time scales~\cite{deRoeck2017Stability,chandran2016higherD}.
-However, in the (experimentally relevant) short-time limit, the description in terms of LIOMs seems to be appropriate~\cite{2DMBL}, which is what we restrict ourselves to in the following.
+However, on experimental time scales, the description in terms of LIOMs seems to be appropriate~\cite{2DMBL}, which is what we restrict ourselves to in the following.